 Leather and Kydex are tremendously popular holster materials.
 Both materials have some benefits and drawbacks.
 Kydex is very durable, inexpensive and easy to form to the gun.
 But, Kydex can warp, or become brittle and crack in extreme temperatures.

-I know what Kydex is, but what about Boltron?
+I know what Kydex is, but what about Boltaron?

-Owner Chad Myers explained that the decision to use Boltron instead of Kydex was deliberate because he liked that Boltron was not affected by extreme temperatures like Kydex.
-Additionally, the Boltron used is produced in Michigan.
+Owner Chad Myers explained that the decision to use Boltaron instead of Kydex was deliberate because he liked that Boltaron was not affected by extreme temperatures like Kydex.
+Additionally, the Boltaron used is produced in Michigan.
 As a Marine Corps Veteran, Chad said it is important to him that his company only use materials sourced here in the United States, rather than Kydex from China.

-Okay, so Boltron has a cool name and is a super durable material.
+Okay, so Boltaron has a cool name and is a super durable material.
 So why not stop there?
 Why the leather liner?

 The benefit of adding a liner of leather to a hard holster has been realized for a while.
 Repeated drawing, holstering, and everyday use of a Kydex/injection molded holster can wear the finish on your firearm.
 Leather simply doesn't have this problem, so it makes sense to have combined both materials.